 Budget tier ($0.18-0.25 per bottle):

-- Gelatin base with standard equipment
+- Gelatin base, standard equipment

 - Basic coating, no microencapsulation